prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 #### Long-Form Video Content

 {: .alert.alert-info :}
-Following is Prebid's way to setup bid request for long-form.
-Apadters are free to choose their own approach.
+Following is Prebid's way to setup bid request for long-form, apadters are free to choose their own approach.

 Prebid now accepts multiple bid responses for a single `bidRequest.bids` object.
 For each Ad pod Prebid expects you to send back n bid responses.
-It is up to you how you send back bid responses.
-Prebid's recommendation is that you expand an adpod placement into a set of request objects according to total adpod duration and the range of duration seconds.
+It is up to you how bid responses are returned.
+Prebid's recommendation is that you expand an Ad pod placement into a set of request objects according to the total adpod duration and the range of duration seconds.
 It also depends on your endpoint as well how you may want to create your request for long-form.
 Appnexus adapter follows below algorithm to expand its placement.

-Use case 1
+#### Use case 1: I want to request my endpoint to return bids with varying ranges of durations
 ```
 AdUnit config
 {